nodejs/mentorship/README.md

 #### What is the communication channel to be used for communication between mentors/mentees?

-Slack is used as a channel for the initial meeting, then the pair can decide as they see fit.
+Slack and emails are used by the mentorship team to communicate with applicants, Zoom is used for the kick off meeting.

+The pair can decide as they see fit on how they communicate during the kickoff meeting, here is what we think works for most:

+- Slack/Twitter/Emails for async messaging.
+- Zoom or any other video chat platform for meetings.

 #### Duration of the mentorship program for the paired up mentor/mentee

-6 months.
+10 Weeks.

 ## Contributing to Node.js Mentorship Program